smpita/days-bygone/currencies.md

 #### Fossils (Bones)

 - Bones obtained in Expedition Mode
+- Surviving an easier mode is how harder modes are unlocked
+- Don't worry about farming bones until you unlock nightmare
+- Nightmare difficult drops bones the fastest, use your daily charges
 - Stock resets weekly
 - Buy Rubies
 - Buy Weapon Crates